LeavesMC/Leaves/README.md

 ## Building

-You need JDK 17 and good internet connection
+You need JDK 17 and good Internet conditions

-Clone this repo, run `./gradlew applyPatches`, then `./gradlew createReobfBundlerJar` form your terminal.
+Clone this repo, run `./gradlew applyPatches`, then run `./gradlew createReobfBundlerJar` from your terminal.

-You can find jar in `build/libs` directory.
+You can find the jars in the `build/libs` directory.

-## Pull Request
+## Pull Requests

 See [Contributing](https://github.com/LeavesMC/Leaves/blob/master/docs/CONTRIBUTING.md)